Ruofan0406/SERA-Two-Stage-Seg/README.md

 It is recommended to build two different environments using Anaconda.
 You need GPU support, cuda version suggestion: cuda 11.8
 For classification, the code is built based on Keras(tensorflow~=2.14.0 & keras~=2.14.0).
 For Segmentation, the code is built based on PyTorch(11.8).

-# Contact Information
-If you have any problems when using this code, please contact: rofanfanwu@gmail.com
-I will try my best to help you!

 # Paper Information
 Please cite this paper after referring to the code.